mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Psi-Drugs
-These drugs restore Psionic Strength if taken when the character has already spent Psionic Strength points or temporarily increase the character’s Psionic Strength if taken when he is at full Psionic Strength.
+These drugs restore Psionic Strength if taken when the character has already spent Psionic Strength points or temporarily increase the character's Psionic Strength if taken when he is at full Psionic Strength.

 Drug TL